lf-edge/ekuiper/docs/en_US/guide/rules/overview.md

 ## Rule Logic

-A rule represents a stream processing flow from data source that ingest data into the flow to various processing logic to actions that engest the data to external systems.
+A rule represents a stream processing flow from a data source that ingest data into the flow to various processing logic to actions that engest the data to external systems.

 There are two ways to define the flow aka. business logic of a rule.
 Either using SQL/actions combination or using the newly added graph API.

+1. **SQL Query Approach**: Using a combination of SQL and actions for a more declarative approach.
+2. **Graph API Approach**: Introduced in eKuiper 1.6.0, this method represents the rule as a Directed Acyclic Graph (DAG) in JSON, ideal for graphical user interfaces.

 ### SQL Query

 By specifying the `sql` and `actions` property, we can define the business logic of a rule in a declarative way.
 Among these, `sql` defines the SQL query to run against a predefined stream which will transform the data.
-The output data can then route to multiple locations by `actions`.
+The output data can then be routed to multiple locations by `actions`.

 #### SQL

-THE simplest rule SQL is like `SELECT * FROM demo`.
-It has ANSI SQL like syntax and can leverage abundant operators and functions provided by eKuiper runtime.
-See [SQL](../../sqls/overview.md) for more info of eKuiper SQL.
+The simplest rule SQL is like `SELECT * FROM demo`.
+It has ANSI SQL-like syntax and can leverage abundant operators and functions provided by eKuiper runtime.
+See [SQL](../../sqls/overview.md) for more information of eKuiper SQL.

-Most of the SQL clause are defining the logic except the `FROM` clause, which is responsible to specify the stream.
+Most of the SQL clauses define the logic except the `FROM` clause, which is responsible for specifying the stream.
 In this example, `demo` is the stream.
-It is possible to have multiple streams or streams/tables by using join clause.
+It is possible to have multiple streams or streams/tables by using a join clause.
 As a streaming engine, there must be at least one stream in a rule.

 Thus, the SQL query here actually defines two parts:

 - The stream(s) or table(s) to be processed.
 - How to process.

-Before using the SQL rule, the stream must define in prior.
-Please check [streams](../streams/overview.md) for detail.
+Before using the SQL rule, the stream must be defined in prior.
+Please check [streams](../streams/overview.md) for details.

 #### Actions